James Woods: Political views and Twitter use

-Twitter account

-Woods has frequently expressed his conservative political views on Twitter and has been locked out of his account multiple times for violations of the platform's terms of service.
-In 2017, a Twitter debate between Woods and Amber Tamblyn escalated after Tamblyn accused Woods of once preying on her when she was underage, which Woods dismissed as a lie.
+Woods frequently expressed his conservative political views on Twitter and was locked out of his account multiple times for violations of the platform's terms of service.
+In 2017, a Twitter debate between Woods and Amber Tamblyn escalated after Tamblyn accused Woods of inviting her to Las Vegas when she was underage, which Woods dismissed as a lie.

+In July 2017, Woods responded to a Twitter post of an Orange County family attending an LGBT pride event with their 10-year-old son by stating, "Wait until this poor kid grows up, realizes what you've done, and stuffs both of you dismembered into a freezer in the garage."
+Neil Patrick Harris, a friend of the family, condemned Woods’ comments as "utterly ignorant and classless."

-In 2018, Woods turned his Twitter feed into a bulletin board for missing California wildfire evacuees, and was credited with saving lives and helping to reunite missing loved ones and pets with their families.
+In 2018, Woods turned his Twitter feed into a bulletin board for missing evacuees of the California wildfires, and was credited with saving lives and helping to reunite missing loved ones and pets with their families.
 He provided aid to actresses Holly Marie Combs and Alyssa Milano, with the latter thanking him for his help saving her horses.

-In an October 2018 tweet, he described billionaire George Soros as "satanic" and repeated an allegation that a teenaged Soros survived the Holocaust in Hungary by passing as Gentile and being a "Nazi collaborator".
-The basis of this allegation was Soros's account of serving on the Judenrat ("Jewish Council") at age 13, where he accompanied a Hungarian government official as he delivered deportation notices and confiscated Jewish property in Nazi-occupied Budapest.

-In February 2020, after an absence of nearly 10 months, Woods returned to Twitter.
-His Twitter account was briefly locked once more in March 2020 after he shared a photograph, described as "intimate media", of Democratic politician Andrew Gillum without his consent.

-In 2022, analysis conducted by researchers with the University of Washington’s Center for an Informed Public and the Krebs Stamos Group found Woods was the top purveyor of election misinformation on Twitter during the late months of 2020.

-In December 2022, Woods announced his intentions to sue the Democratic National Committee following Elon Musk's release of the Twitter Files.
+In 2022, analysis conducted by researchers with the University of Washington's Center for an Informed Public and the Krebs Stamos Group found Woods was the top purveyor of election misinformation on Twitter during the late months of 2020.
+That same year, Woods announced his intentions to sue the Democratic National Committee following Elon Musk's release of the Twitter Files.
 Journalist Matt Taibbi reported that the Democratic National Committee requested a tweet made by Woods, related to Hunter Biden, be removed from Twitter.
+Critics of Woods defended Twitter's decision by pointing out that he posted images of Hunter Biden's genitals to his account.

+In the wake of the October 7 attacks, Woods has strongly criticized Hamas for "savage terrorism".
+He criticized Joe Biden on X for failing to do more to secure the release of the twelve American hostages abducted to the Gaza Strip by Hamas amid the Gaza war hostage crisis.
+In November 2023, he advocated against a ceasefire in the Gaza war, further calling for the killing of all Palestinian activists with the hashtag "#KillThemAll".
+In February 2024, he criticized Rashida Tlaib for her lone "present" vote as the United States House of Representatives voted unanimously to condemn rape and sexual violence committed by Hamas in its war against Israel.
+He has condemned 2024 pro-Palestinian protests on university campuses, claiming that they foment anti-semitism and show support for Hamas.